great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 }
 ```

-### 6. Add a dictionary as the value of the `data_connector` key
+### 6. Add a dictionary as the value of the `data_connectors` key

-The `data_connector` key should have a dictionary as its value.
+The `data_connectors` key should have a dictionary as its value.
 Each key/value pair in this dictionary will correspond to a Data Connector's name and configuration, respectively.

-The keys in the `data_connector` dictionary will be the names of the Data Connectors, which you will use to indicate which Data Connector to use in future workflows.
+The keys in the `data_connectors` dictionary will be the names of the Data Connectors, which you will use to indicate which Data Connector to use in future workflows.
 As with value of your Datasource's `name` key, you can use any value you want for a Data Connector's name.
-Ideally, you will use something relevant to the data that each particular Data Connector will provide; the only significant difference is that for Data Connectors the name of the Data Connector _is_ its key in the `data_connector` dictionary.
+Ideally, you will use something relevant to the data that each particular Data Connector will provide; the only significant difference is that for Data Connectors the name of the Data Connector _is_ its key in the `data_connectors` dictionary.

-The values for each of your `data_connector` keys will be the Data Connector configurations that correspond to each Data Connector's name.
-You may define multiple Data Connectors in the `data_connector` dictionary by including multiple key/value pairs.
+The values for each of your `data_connectors` keys will be the Data Connector configurations that correspond to each Data Connector's name.
+You may define multiple Data Connectors in the `data_connectors` dictionary by including multiple key/value pairs.

-For now, start by adding an empty dictionary as the value of the `data_connector` key.
+For now, start by adding an empty dictionary as the value of the `data_connectors` key.
 We will begin populating it with Data Connector configurations in the next step.

 Your current configuration should look like: